Duhyadi/Deleterious-alleles-in-landraces-of-maize/Abstract_discussion_Abril02SNParray&GBS.md

 !["CHROM and VARIANT TYPE"](https://github.com/Duhyadi/Tareas_BioinfRepro2019_DOG/blob/master/ProyectoUnidad5_DOG/Figures/Variant_type.png)
 **Fig2.** Variant type for data from SNP Array (Arteaga et al., 2016).

 The same analyzes were performed on GBS data (Rojas et al., 2019).
 The results obtained are shown in Figure 3 and 4.
+Although in figure 4 a smaller percentage of variants without synomines is observed.
+In Figure 3 it can be seen that the fraction of deleting alleles. is less likely associated with the role of the purifying selection.

 !["CHROM and SIFT PREDICTION"](https://github.com/Duhyadi/Deleterious-alleles-in-landraces-of-maize/blob/master/Rojas_et_al_2019/Figures/SIFT_Prediction_GBS.png)
 **Fig3.** SIFT prediction for data from GBS (Rojas et al., 2016).

 !["CHROM and VARIANT TYPE"](https://github.com/Duhyadi/Deleterious-alleles-in-landraces-of-maize/blob/master/Rojas_et_al_2019/Figures/Varaint_type_GBS.png)
 **Fig4.** Variant type for data from GBS (Rojas et al., 2019).

+## Conclusion

+According to the data presented, the following preliminary conclusion could be made: regardless of the scope of the sequencing technique used, the percentage of deleting alleles is low, probably associated with the purifying selection.

 # References: